-- 1 Press the Menu Select button directly below Optn. - 3 The display shows a list of waypoints.

-- 6 A blinking cursor appears in the Edit Name screen.
-Use the keypad to edit the alias.

-Press • to move one space to the left.

-Press the Menu Select button directly below Del to delete any unwanted characters.

-Press 🐑 to add a space.

-Press • to toggle between mixed case mode, uppercase mode, and lowercase mode.
+- 1 Press the Menu Select button directly below Optn. - 3 The display shows a list of waypoints. - 4 or to the required saved waypoint, and press the Menu Select button directly below Optn. - 6 A blinking cursor appears in the Edit Name screen.
+Use the keypad to edit the alias. - Press to move one space to the left. - Press > to move one space to the right. - Press the Menu Select button directly below Del to delete any unwanted characters. - Press \ to add a space. - Press to toggle between mixed case mode, uppercase mode, and lowercase mode. - Press to toggle between numeric and letter mode.